jkamenik/orig-blog/source/_posts/2015-02-10-emacs-fullscreen.markdown

 ---

 On a Mac the short cut to put a window into full-screen mode is `ctrl + cmd + f`.
-Unfortunately this does not directly for emacs.
+Unfortunately this does not work directly for emacs.
 Here I will explain how I made it work.

 Note: This is only applicable to windowed versions of Emacs!